 #1 – Income Statements

-The income statement normally comprises of estimates and projections on revenue and expenses along with net income.
+The income statement usually comprises of estimates and projections on revenue and expenses along with net income.

 #2 – Cash Flow Projections

 The cash flow projection usually comprises of revenues collected in cash form—the disbursements of cash display all the expenses incurred by the business on a cash basis.

 #3 – Balance Sheet Projections

 - The financial projections for startups or for big companies is a concise financial model.
 Helps in the determination and planning of the requirements of working capital for the success of the business operations.

 - The projection is one of the essential inputs utilized in the preparation of Strengths, weakness, opportunities, and threat analysis.
 It is also a supplemental report used for industry analysis.

 - Doing so ensures retention in investor confidence and helps businesses getting new investments for their latest projects.
 The financial targets are metrics that the company has to meet for success and survival in the competitive environment and industry.